-On May 4, 2023, DSS distributed approximately 280 million shares of Sharing Services Global Corporation ("SHRG") beneficially held by DSS and its subsidiaries in the form of a dividend to the shareholders of DSS common stock.
-As a result of this distribution, the Company directly received 70,426,832 shares of SHRG, and through its majority-owned subsidiaries now collectively own 125,624,528 shares of SHRG, representing 33.4% of the issued and outstanding shares of SHRG Common Stock (such number of SHRG shares held and ownership percentage do not include any shares held by affiliates of the Company which we do not hold a majority interest in).
+On May 4, 2023, DSS distributed approximately 280 million shares of Sharing Services Global Corporation beneficially held by DSS and its subsidiaries in the form of a dividend to the shareholders of DSS common stock.
+As a result of this distribution, the Company directly received 70,426,832 shares of SHRG, and through its majority-owned subsidiary Alset International, and certain subsidiaries of Alset International, indirectly received additional 55,197,696 shares of SHRG.
+The Company and its majority-owned subsidiaries now collectively own 125,624,528 shares of SHRG, representing 33.4% of the issued and outstanding shares of SHRG Common Stock (such number of SHRG shares held and ownership percentage do not include any shares held by affiliates of the Company which we do not hold a majority interest in).
 Additionally, our founder, Chairman and Chief Executive Officer, Chan Heng Fai, directly and indirectly is the owner of an additional 37,947,756 shares of SHRG and is a beneficial owner of approximately 43.5% of SHRG shares (including those shares owned by Alset Inc. and its majority-owned subsidiaries).